Adult Ministry

 Education Building Room 200 / Thompson Parlor

-Riverside Presbyterian Church’s core values are belonging, connecting and transforming.
-Through the Be the Church campaign and our work with church consultants, we have learned that many of us struggle to understand and discuss how God and the church have transformed our lives.
+Riverside Presbyterian Church’s core values are belonging, connecting, and transforming.
+Through the Be the Church campaign and our work with church consultants, we have learned that many of us struggle to understand and articulate how we have experienced transformation.
 This summer, we’re inviting congregants to help us explore this together by sharing stories of transformation.

 Each Sunday, a new church member or friend of the congregation will share how they have experienced transformation in their own life, personally or through a group or organization.